suragch/pusher_beams_dart_server/README.md

 ## Installation

-The Beams Dart Server SDK is available on Pub here (TODO).
+The Beams Dart Server SDK is available on Pub.

 Add the dependency to your `pubspec.yaml` file:

 ```
 dependencies:
-  pusher_beams_server: ^0.1.3
+  pusher_beams_server: ^0.1.4
 ```

 Depend on it: